wso2/docs-is/en/identity-server/7.0.0/docs/get-started/sample-use-cases/self-sign-up.md

 - If you selected **Enable User Registration (without any config)** during the sample setup, go back to the **Pickup-Dispatch** application and sign in using the new user credentials.

--If you selected **Account Lock on Creation** during the sample setup, access your email  account to view the account registration confirmation mail.
+- If you selected **Account Lock on Creation** during the sample setup, access your email  account to view the account registration confirmation mail.

     1. Access your email and click **Confirm Registration** in the email or copy the link in the email to your browser and confirm the account creation.